 The expansion of hazelnut orchards and the associated processing and marketing during the past decade has developed a need for the establishment of a New Zealand Hazelnut Growers' Association.

 The wealth of knowledge present within New Zealand is vast, from the 20 year old research orchard at Lincoln University, to the individual expertise of many growers.
 All of this knowledge is extremely important in ensuring that the industry is as successful as is possible.
 It is also extremely important that all of our growers and processors have access to this pool of information.

-The Hazelnut Growers Association consists of over 100 members ranging from Auckland to Invercargill.
+The Hazelnut Growers Association has over 60 members from Auckland to Invercargill.
 The total New Zealand plantings are in excess of 300,000 trees on over 400 ha.

 - To promote research and encourage a domestic and overseas trade in hazelnuts.